RupeshKumar4511/Operating-System/README.md

 4. Multitasking Os : It allows a user to perform more than one computer task at the same time.
 In this Os, CPU provides some amount of time(a time quantum) to each process present in RAM.
 It is more responsive towards process.like server.
 <br>

 5. Network Os : An Operating system, which includes software and associated protocols to communicate with other computers and share their resources to each other via a network conveniently .
-Clusterd os is an example of this type of system (in this os , several devices are connect to same local network for execution process.)
+Clusterd os is an example of this type of system (in this os , several devices are connect to same local network for execution of process.)
 <br>

 6. Real Time Os : In Real-Time Systems, each job carries a certain deadline within which the job is supposed to be completed, otherwise, the huge loss will be there, or even if the result is produced, it will be completely useless.
 It is of three types :